-SUMMARY OF FEATURES FROM THE LITTLE JOHN SITE, 2010
+SUMMARY OF FEATURES FROM THE LITTLE JOHN SITE, 2011

-Twenty archaeological features were recorded in the course of excavations in 2010.
-In addition we were able to complete a detailed initial survey of the log cache / cabin first discovered in 2008.
-Below we provide examples of several of these features; a full log of recorded features by unit is provided in the Table below and in the print and electronic appendices.
+Twenty-seven archaeological features were recorded in the course of excavations in 2011 documented in the Table below.
+Following this we provide examples of several of these features; a full log of recorded features is provided in the print and electronic appendices.